What are phytosterols like that common member beta sitosterol, which is richly found in avocados? It's important in

 A study at McGill University found that after only 10 days, with no change of diet, the addition of beta sitosterol had a significant effect on low density cholesterol in the blood.
 They concluded that these findings suggest that a significant lowering of low density and total cholesterol in the blood plasma can be achieved by a modest dietary intake of the phytosterols in a food such as soybeans, the main ingredient in tofu.

 Personally, I would rather enjoy the phytosterols in avocado than soybeans which are not my favourite.
 In any case avos have even more phytosterols than soybeans, and chickpeas, almonds and extra virgin olive oil are also particularly rich according to webMD.
 They recommend aiming for 2000 mg per day, but the average American diet has less than a quarter of that.
 No wonder so many are taking statins.

 Phytosterols are considered to be functional foods, meaning that they have health promoting and disease preventing properties; if we refuse to face the question what are phytosterols then we have to take bucketloads of pills instead; and suffer an early and probably painful demise.

-They not only improve the health of blood vessels but there are numerous studies confirming their anti cancer nature; particularly of the breast, prostate and colon.
+They not only improve the health of blood vessels but there are numerous studies confirming their cancer preventing nature; particularly of the breast, prostate and colon.
 More, they have powerful anti oxidant properties.